barronh/pseudonetcdf/README.md

 * ICARTT Data files (ffi1001)
 * CMAQ Files
 * GEOS-Chem Binary Punch/NetCDF files

-for a full list of formats see `pncdump --list-formats`
+* and many more, for a full list of formats see `pncdump --list-formats`

+Documentation on PseudoNetCDF is available at https://pseudonetcdf.readthedocs.io/

 # Example code